 Even global star Drake uses email marketing.
 Antiquated?
 I think not.

 6. Special Offers

 Shall we sweeten the pot a little bit?

 How?
 By offering customers special offers.

 Remember, promotions come in all shapes and sizes.
-The goal is building your community and engaging customers with your brand.
+The goal is to build your community and engage customers with your brand.

 Some of the best offers to consider:

 - Social media sweepstakes – Pick a winner among those who like, comment, and share one of your posts.